1 James, a bond-servant of God and the Lord Jesus Christ, to the twelve tribes that are scattered abroad.1 Greetings.

 The Sin of Personal Favoritism

 2 My brothers, show no partiality as you hold your faith in1 our Lord Jesus Christ, the Lord of glory.
-2 For suppose a man enters your assembly wearing gold rings and fine apparel, but after that a poor man wearing shabby clothes.
+2 For suppose a man enters your assembly wearing gold rings and fine apparel, but after that, a poor man wearing shabby clothes.
 3 Now if you look at the man wearing fine apparel and say to him, “Sit here in a good place,” and then say to the poor man, “Stand over there,” or, “Sit here at my footstool,” 4 have you not made distinctions among yourselves, and so become judges with evil motives?
 5 Listen, my beloved brothers: Has not God chosen the poor of this world to be rich in faith, and to be heirs of the kingdom he has promised to those who love him?
 6 Yet you have dishonored the poor man!
 Don’t the rich oppress you?
 Aren’t they the very ones who drag you into the courts?
 7 Don’t they blaspheme the fair2 name by which you are called?
 8 If you truly fulfill the royal law by living in accordance with this Scripture—“You shall love your neighbor as yourself”3 —you are doing well.
 9 But if you show partiality, you are committing sin and stand convicted by the Law as transgressors.
 10 For whoever keeps the whole Law but stumbles at just one point, he has broken the entire code.4 11 For he who said, “Do not commit adultery,”5 also said, “Do not murder.”6 Now if you don’t commit adultery but you do commit murder, you have become a transgressor of the Law.
 12 Therefore, speak and act as those who will be judged by the law of liberty.
 13 For judgment7 will be without mercy to him who has shown no mercy.
 Mercy triumphs over judgment.

 Living Faith Works!

 14 What good is it, my brothers, if someone says he has faith but has no works?
 Can such “faith”8 save him?
-15 If a brother or sister lacks proper clothing and daily food, 16 and one of you says to him, “Go in peace, be warmed and be filled,” yet you fail to give him the things he needs for his body, what good is that?
+15 If a brother or sister lacks proper clothing and daily food, 16 and one of you says to him, “Go in peace, be warmed and be filled,” yet you fail to give him the things he needs for his body, of what use is that?
 17 So too, “faith,” if it has no works, is dead, since it exists all by itself.
 18 Moreover, someone will say to you, “You have ‘faith’ and I have works.9 Show me your faith without works, and I will show you my faith by my works.”
 19 You believe there is one God?10 You do well.
 But the demons also11 believe—and shudder!12

 20 Now, are you willing, you foolish man, to be shown that faith without works is of no use at all?
 21 Was not Abraham our father said13 to be righteous because of14 his works when he offered up his son Isaac on the altar?
 22 Do you see15 that faith was co-laboring with his works, and that by means of works his faith was made complete?
 23 And so the Scripture was fulfilled which says, “Abraham believed God, and it was credited to him as righteousness,”16 and he was called a friend of God.
 24 You see, then, that a man is said to be righteous because of his works, and not because of “faith” alone.
 25 And in the same way, was not Rahab the harlot also shown to be righteous because of her works, when she received the messengers and sent them out by another way?
 26 For just as the body without the spirit is dead, so too “faith” without works is dead.